petergotil/oil-tracker/README.md

 # oil-tracker
-A small project that visualises the amount of oil left and the speed of its decline of reservoirs.
+A small project that visualises the amount of oil left in the world - and the decline of our reservoirs.